guleyc/guley-com-au/_posts/2024-11-11-a-mining-engineers-guide-to-underground-mine-ventilation.md

 ### 3.5.
 Network Analysis: Kirchhoff's Laws

-When circuits become complex (meshes), we use Kirchhoff's laws to balance the network, exactly as is done in electrical grids [cite: 241-246].
+When circuits become complex (meshes), we use Kirchhoff's laws to balance the network, exactly as is done in electrical grids.

 **Kirchhoff's 1st Law (Junctions):** The algebraic sum of air quantities at any junction is zero.

 $$\sum Q_{in} = \sum Q_{out}$$

-*(Mass is conserved; air doesn't disappear)*[cite: 250].
+*(Mass is conserved; air doesn't disappear)*.

 **Kirchhoff's 2nd Law (Meshes):** The algebraic sum of pressure drops around any closed loop (mesh) is zero.

 $$\sum P = 0$$

-*(Or, the sum of pressure drops equals the pressure added by the fan in that mesh)* [cite: 256-257].
+*(Or, the sum of pressure drops equals the pressure added by the fan in that mesh)*.

 **The Hardy Cross Method:**

 Solving these equations manually for a large mine is impossible.
-We use the **Hardy Cross** iterative numerical method [cite: 388-392].
+We use the **Hardy Cross** iterative numerical method.
 This is the mathematical engine behind software like **Ventsim** or **Deswik.Vent**.
 It guesses an airflow, calculates the error based on Kirchhoff's laws, applies a correction, and repeats until the error is zero.

 ### 3.6.
 Regulator & Booster Fan Strategies

 * **Regulators (Passive):** Artificial resistance (like a sliding door) added to a low-resistance branch in a parallel circuit.
-It forces air into the *other* (higher resistance) branch to balance flows [cite: 795-796].
+It forces air into the *other* (higher resistance) branch to balance flows.

 * **Booster Fans (Active):** Adds pressure to a specific branch to overcome high resistance without raising the main fan pressure for the whole mine.

 ## Part 4: Mechanical Ventilation & System Design